Module 7 of 21 · Foundations

 Step 6: HTTP response.
 The server sends back a status code (200 OK, 404 Not Found, 500 Internal Server Error) followed by response headers and the body content.
 The browser starts parsing HTML as it arrives, without waiting for the full response.

 Total time to first byte (TTFB): DNS + TCP + TLS + server processing.
-With a warm cache and a nearby server: roughly 45ms.
-Cold start with full DNS resolution and a distant server: 150 to 300ms.
+With a warm cache, a reused connection, and a nearby server it can be tens of milliseconds.
+A cold start with full DNS resolution and a distant server often lands in the 150 to 300 ms range before application processing is counted.

-The diagram below shows the five stages of a request path.
-Each stage depends on the one before it.
-If DNS fails, nothing after it can happen.
+The diagram below shows the cold request path.
+Each stage depends on the one before it for this TCP-based path.
+If DNS fails, nothing after it can happen; if the connection is already warm, several setup stages may be skipped.

 7.2 What failure looks like at each step